 Tips for Becoming a QA Lead

 - Work your way up.
 Even if you get offered a QA Lead position, if you don’t have the necessary skills and knowledge, it will be harder to succeed.
-Take advantage of any opportunity you get to deepen your QA expertise, whether that means being mentored at work or taking courses online.
+Take advantage of any opportunity you get to deepen your QA expertise.
+This could mean being mentored at work, having your employer pay for a QA certification, or even taking courses online.

 Transitioning From QA Lead to QA Manager

 If you’ve been in the QA space as a lead for a number of years, you might have a goal of becoming a QA manager.
-While this is definitely not for everyone, there are a number of ways to work towards it if you’re the right fit.
+This position is definitely not for everyone.
+But if you’re the right fit, there are a number of ways to work towards it.

 Tips for Becoming a QA Manager

 - Do a self-evaluation.
-Do you have what it takes to be a manager, and further, do you want to be a manager for reasons beyond pay?
-Although management positions will typically pay more, if that’s your main motivation, it’s not fair to the people who would be working under you.
+Do you have what it takes to be a manager?
+Further, do you want to be a manager for reasons beyond pay?
+Management positions will typically pay more.
+But if that’s your main motivation, it’s not fair to the people who would be working under you.
 There are also other ways to increase your income without becoming a manager.
 (For example, if you’re a manual tester, you could take on automated testing.)
 Managers can make or break the amount of work stress the people working under them experience.
-Being a good QA manager takes a dedicated individual who knows how to help guide workers without being dictator-like, and to have the courage to stand up and protect them when other departments may intervene.
+Being a good QA manager takes a dedicated individual who knows how to help guide workers without being dictator-like.
+Good QA managers also need to have the courage to stand up and protect their staff when other departments may intervene.
 If you’re passionate about helping guide others’ careers and have the right combination of empathy towards those who work under you along with knowing how to implement QA processes and push for progress, then you you’re on the right track.

 Make your intentions known.
 It’s unlikely that anyone is going to offer you a QA Manager position apropos of nothing and without experience.
 Talk to people you’ve networked with, and supportive colleagues at your workplace.
-If you currently have a QA manager, ask if they would consider mentoring you, or if you can be the back-up QA manager when they’re out of the office.
+If you currently have a QA manager, ask if they would consider mentoring you.
+You can also ask if you can be the back-up QA manager when they’re out of the office.
 As with going from a junior to a QA Lead position, you’ll have a much easier time segueing to a managerial role with the company you’re already working at.
-It may not happen overnight, but being open about your goal can bring on new opportunities.
+It may not happen overnight.
+But being open about your goal can bring on new opportunities.

 - Prioritize experience over salary at the beginning.
 Of course, you always deserve to get paid fairly for the position you hold.
 But the reality is that you may get opportunities to advance without very much of a corresponding pay raise.
 When trying to become a QA manager, experience will enable you to make much higher income down the road.
 Once you have the title on your resume, it will be much easier to get a QA Manager role at a different company – and you can negotiate a higher starting salary on your way in.